-Managed hosting is where the web hosting provider takes a more active role in running your web hosting.
+Managed hosting is where the web hosting provider takes a more active role.
 The company keeps the server secure and optimized, and it continuously updates your software as new versions are released.
-Managed web hosting providers usually make automatic backups of your site, and most have support staff that can help you with the technical challenges of running a website.
+Managed hosting providers usually make automatic backups of your site, and most have support staff that can help you with the technical challenges of running a website.

-A managed hosting service will automatically make backups of your website and database daily.
-You should check to see how long the service keeps old backups (aim for seven days or more) so you can roll back to a previous version of your site if you need to.
-Check how quick and easy it is to restore your website from a backup so downtime is minimized.
+A managed service will automatically back up your website and database daily.
+You should check to see how long the service keeps old backups (aim for seven days or more), so you can roll back to a previous version if you need to.
+Check how quick and easy it is to restore your site from a backup, so downtime is minimized.

-Perhaps the most important service managed hosting offers is an increased level of support.
-Having a team of knowledgeable, technically-minded people available to help you via live chat, email, or phone at a moment’s notice can be very reassuring.
+Perhaps the most important service managed hosting offers is increased support.
+Having a team of knowledgeable, technically-minded people available to help via live chat, email, or phone at a moment’s notice can be very reassuring.
 It can reduce the time your in-house team needs to deal with the more mundane day-to-day chores of running a website, freeing them up to perform more important duties.

-The support offered by managed hosting providers differs, so compare support options as a priority when deciding which website hosting service to choose.
+The level of support offered by managed hosting providers differs, so compare options as a priority when deciding which service to choose.

-Security should always be a prime concern for businesses operating online.
-A breach in security can spell disaster for your brand image.
-Website security is also notoriously difficult to keep on top of.
-A managed hosting service can take over most of the duties involved in keeping your website secure.
-It can update software, patch vulnerabilities, and inform you of potential security threats in your website’s code.
+Security should always be a prime concern for businesses operating online, and a breach in security can spell disaster for your brand image.
+A managed hosting service can take over most of the duties involved in keeping your website secure, including updating software, patching vulnerabilities, and informing you of potential security threats in your code.